Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: PRECISION MATRIX AND MAHALANOBIS DISTANCE ESTIMATION

 \end{thm} \begin{proof} Since it is well known that $(S_n-\sigma^2 I_p)\to\Sigma_X$ as $n \to \infty$, substituting $M_n$ with $\eta^\textup{classical}_{\sigma}(S_n)$ in \eqref{L:eq} and taking limit with $n \to \infty$ complete the proof. \end{proof}

 When $p$ grows with $n$, such that $p = p_n\to\infty$ with $p_n/n\to \beta>0$, the situation is quite different.
-It is known that, in this situation, the sample covariance matrix is an inconsistent estimate of the population covariance matrix \cite{Johnstone2006}, and Theorem~\ref{thm1} might not hold; that is, the classical \MD~might not be optimal.
-The following questions naturally arise when $\beta>0$: \begin{enumerate} \item Is there an optimal shrinkage estimator with respect to the loss $L_n(\eta | \cdot)$? \item How does the optimal loss compare with the loss $L_n(\eta^\textup{classical}_\sigma| \cdot)$? \end{enumerate} In the sequel, we attempt to answer these questions.
+It is known that in this situation the sample covariance matrix is an inconsistent estimate of the population covariance matrix \cite{Johnstone2006}, and Theorem~\ref{thm1} might not hold; that is, the classical \MD~estimator might not be optimal.
+The following questions naturally arise when $\beta>0$: \begin{enumerate} \item Is there an optimal shrinkage (OS) estimator with respect to the loss $L_n$? \item How does the {loss of the optimal shrinkage estimator} compare with the loss $L_n(\eta^\textup{classical}_\sigma(S_n),\, \Sigma_X^\dagger)$? \end{enumerate} In the sequel, we attempt to answer these questions.